-The full-length American Progresssive Rock conceptual album.
+The latest EP, a part of the American Progresssive Rock conceptual album.

 Videos from Seven Second Circle used during Live Performances.

 Use this Playlist from SoundCloud to enjoy music from Seven Second Circle